ObeliskAuditing/obelisk-audits/README.md

 # Obelisk Audits

-This public repository is list all the Obelisk audits.
+This public repository is a list of all audits completed by Obelisk.